ani4991/Parking-Lot-Vacancy-Detector-using-HAAR-and-LBP-Classifier/README.md

 2. Utilized a dataset of 184K positive images and 150K negative images and trained different models based on number of stages and feature types.
 3. Achieved an overall(Avg) accuracy of 90% by ﬁnding true positives, false positives, true negatives and false negatives.

-For more specific technical details about the implementation of the project, kindly refert the report.pdf file.
+For more specific technical details about the implementation of the project, kindly refer to the report.pdf file.